 - Swimming or slow leash walks for low-impact movement

-- Simple, safe games indoors (e.g., treat puzzles, gentle tug, rolling balls)
+- Simple, safe indoor games (e.g., treat puzzles, gentle tug, rolling balls)

-- Careful observation, pausing for any signs of limping, heavy breathing, or reluctance
+- Careful observation, pausing for signs of limping, heavy breathing, or reluctance to continue

-Keeping the mind sharp through games and new experiences also helps prevent age-related cognitive decline.
+Keeping their minds active through games and new experiences also helps prevent age-related cognitive decline.

 6. Safety, Environment, and Equipment